-Science at all levels is designed to stimulate and encourage curiosity about phenomena and scientific events in the world.
-Science at Crackley Hall tries to link direct practical experience with ideas.
+Science at all levels, here at Crackley Hall, is designed to stimulate and encourage curiosity about phenomena and scientific events in the world.
+We link directly to practical experience with ideas.
 Knowledge is developed through hands-on activities wherever possible, since scientific method is about evaluating explanations through experimental evidence and modelling.
 Through Science lessons, pupils learn to understand how major scientific ideas contribute to the technological changes which impact on our way of life.
 Pupils learn to question and discuss science-based issues.
-They also learn about famous scientists and their amazing discoveries in lessons which are often taught in our state-of-the-art, purpose-built and well-resourced Science room.
+They also learn about famous scientists and their amazing discoveries and we annually celebrate British Science Week.

 The new National Curriculum programmes of study set out what pupils should be taught in Science in the Foundation years, Key Stage 1 and 2.
-The new National Curriculum provides the basis for planning the progressive schemes of work taught across the school.
+The National Curriculum provides the basis for planning the progressive schemes of work taught across the school.
 The knowledge, skills and understanding in each programme of study identify the four key areas of science that pupils need to study, these are:

-- Scientific enquiry (the basis for all the hands-on experimental work), where children

-are taught to think about making fair tests whenever a comparison is needed.
+- Scientific enquiry (the basis for all the hands-on experimental work), where children are taught to think about making fair tests whenever a comparison is needed.

 - Life processes and living things

-- · Materials and their properties
+- Materials and their properties

 - Physical processes